DCC-EX/mkdocs-test/docs/contributing/99-release-checklist.md

     - [ ] EX-Installer common issues
     - [ ] Not seeing roster/routes/turnouts in throttles/JMRI

-- [ ] I2C more accessible information
+- I2C more accessible information:

+    - [ ] As close to "out-of-the-box" as we can get device list (Adafruit, Qwiic, etc.)
     - [ ] Wiring/pullups/distance in layman's terms
     - [ ] Default device addresses and how to disable
     - [ ] Troubleshooting steps

-- [ ] Purchasing information for hardware
+- Purchasing information for hardware:

+    - [ ] Official DCC-EX reseller stores
+    - [ ] Recommended third-party suppliers

 - [ ] EXRAIL command reference from doxyGen
-- [ ] User journeys to guide users through the site
+- User journeys to guide users through the site:

     - [ ] Brand new users no knowledge
     - [ ] Just want to run trains